MailBeez/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 #### The Google-Analytics-O-Pie

-**Tip:** You must have a Google Analytics account set up and have it activated & configured in MailBeez for this widget to function.
+**Note:** You must have a valid Google Analytics account, and it must be activated and configured in MailBeez for this widget to function.

-The Google-Analytics-O-Pie is a powerful widget that provides you with a visual report in the form of a pie chart of all the MailBeez activity data that Google Analytics tracks for you, such as site visits resulting from MailBeez email campaigns, revenue earned with MailBeez, and a breakdown of that revenue by module so that you can see which modules are working hardest for you!
+The Google-Analytics-O-Pie is a powerful widget that provides you with a visual report in the form of a pie chart, of all the MailBeez activity data that Google Analytics tracks for you, such as site visits resulting from MailBeez email campaigns, revenue earned with MailBeez, and a breakdown of that revenue by module so that you can see which modules are working hardest for you!
 By default, it tracks & displays results for 30 days worth of data, but this number of days can be changed in the Google-Analytics\_O-Pie configuration settings.

 When MailBeez is first installed, there won’t be a pie chart displayed by this widget because there has been no data tracked and therefore nothing to display.
 Once you get your MailBeez email campaigns up and running, and configure your built-in Google Analytics settings to begin tracking MailBeez activities, this widget will be populated with data in no time at all!

 ## Step 2: Send Your First Test Email
+From the MailBeez admin panel:

-1. Navigate to admin > MailBeez Interface > MailBeez Modules tab > Birthday Greetings
+1. Click on the MailBeez Modules tab > Birthday Greetings
 2. Click on the “Install” button
 1. This will bring up the Birthday Greetings module configuration panel.
-2. Go to “Activate Module”, click “True”, & click “Update” to turn the module on.
+2. Go to “Activate Module”, click “True”, and then click “Update” to turn the module on.

 The remaining configuration settings are fine for testing purposes.